 The U.S. Department of Energy’s $9 billion Home Energy Rebate Program, funded by the Inflation Reduction Act, is already creating unprecedented demand for skilled contractors and other workers across the country who are involved in the installation of energy efficiency and electrification measures.
 To achieve the goals of the program, the energy efficiency workforce will need to grow significantly – which in turn requires massive investments in training and education.

-While the implementation of Contractor Training Program funding will look different for every state given their differing needs and allocation amounts, states will likely use the funding for on-the-job training, online outside certification courses and testing, in-person outside certification courses and testing, or a combination of several of these approaches.
+While the implementation of Contractor Training Grants funding will look different for every state given their varying needs and allocation amounts, states will likely use the funding for on-the-job training, online outside certification courses and testing, in-person outside certification courses and testing, or a combination of several of these approaches.

-Timeline and Process for Distributing Contractor Training Program Funds
+Timeline & Process for Distributing Contractor Training Program Funds

 How Everblue Can Help Meet the Demand for Skilled Contractors